anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 ## Data Aggregation Layer
 <details><summary><strong>See more</strong></summary>

-In addition to the detailed production dataset, the project includes aggregated tables generated with Python to simulate upstream reporting preparation.
+In addition to the detailed production dataset, several aggregated tables were generated using Python to simulate upstream reporting preparation.

 These tables include: